eykd/prestoplot/README.rst

 About
 -----

-I wrote PrestoPlot to support idea generation and name generation for my new science fiction space opera series, `Salvage of Empire`_.
+I wrote PrestoPlot to support idea generation and name generation for my pulp-inspired science fiction space opera series, `Salvage of Empire`_:

+  When his brother-in-law threatens to reveal his terrible secret, Director Kolteo Ais must sacrifice everything he has worked for to save the Galactic Empire—and his marriage—from utter ruin.

 .. _Salvage of Empire: https://eykd.net/salvage/